DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 ## Contain ## {#methods_contains}

-This function check if an object contains an another object.
+This function checks if an object contains an another object.

 	postgres=# SELECT Contains(BoxSP(2337709, 4163887,3228259, 4721671),PointSP(1,1));
  	contains